Matthew J. Van Wagenen: Military career

 Van Wagenen is an ROTC graduate of Marquette University, class of 1991.
-Early in his career, Van Wagenen was assigned to Erlangen, Germany, as Tank Platoon Leader and Battalion Motor Officer in the 2nd Brigade, 1st Armored Division in 1992.
-Afterwards, he was assigned as a Troop Executive Officer to 3–4 Cavalry Regiment, 3rd Infantry Division to Schweinfurt, Germany, from November 1993 to September 1995.
-After completing Advanced Courses from Fort Knox, Kentucky, he was assigned as an Assistant Operations Officer, 2d Brigade, 3d Infantry Division in Georgia from April 1996 to May 1997.
-In 1997, Van Wagenen was assigned to Commander of A Company, 1st Battalion, 64th Armor Regiment, 2nd Brigade in Georgia.
-Afterwards, he was an observer and Controller with Operations Group Combat Maneuver Training Center Hohenfels, Germany, in 1999.
+After attending the Armor Officer Basic Course, Van Wagenen was assigned to Erlangen, Germany, as Tank Platoon Leader and Battalion Motor Officer in the 2nd Brigade, 1st Armored Division in 1992.
+He was then assigned as a Troop Executive Officer in 3–4 Cavalry Regiment, 3rd Infantry Division in Schweinfurt, Germany, from November 1993 to September 1995.
+After completing the Armor Officer Advanced Course in Fort Knox, Kentucky, he was assigned as an Assistant Operations Officer, 2d Brigade, 3d Infantry Division in Georgia from April 1996 to May 1997.
+In 1997, Van Wagenen was assigned as Commander of A Company, 1st Battalion, 64th Armor Regiment, 2nd Brigade in Georgia.
+Afterwards, he was an Observer and Controller with Operations Group Combat Maneuver Training Center Hohenfels, Germany, in 1999.
 In 2004, he was assigned to SGS 7th Army Training Command Grafenwoehr, Germany.
 Then, he was assigned as an executive officer to the Bandits 1–37 Armor Regiment during the Battle of Ar Ramadi and Anbar Awakening till February 2007.
+He was quoted for explaining the unit's approach to urban warfare and the use of tanks in Ar Ramadi: "This is a whole different concept that leaves the city intact.
+We're doing this one block at a time, and it's slow," and "They asked me, 'What business does a tank battalion have in downtown Ramadi?"
+Van Wagenen said, "I told them: 'Any business we want.'
+And that's the truth."

-In June 2008, Van Wagenen was the Commander of 1–34 Armor in Fort Riley, Kansas, at Camp Funston running training for Military Intern Training Teams.
+In June 2008, Van Wagenen was the Commander of 1–34 Armor in Fort Riley, Kansas, at Camp Funston running training for Military Transition Teams (MiTT).
 Afterwards, he activated and commanded the 4th Squadron, 4th United States Cavalry of the 1st Brigade 1st Infantry Division till May 2010.
-From May 2010 to July 2013, Van Wagenen Was Division G-3, Chief of Operations for the 1st Infantry Division for 36 months, which included deployment to Regional Command East Afghanistan during the Surge.
+From May 2010 to July 2013, Van Wagenen was the Division G-3, Chief of Operations for the 1st Infantry Division for 36 months, which included deployment to Regional Command East Afghanistan during the Surge.